The Bob Hall Legacy Fund

 Meet Angel

-A proud veteran, and someone for whom independence has always meant everything.
+A proud, dedicated veteran and someone for whom independence has always meant everything.

 A refurbished scooter didn’t just restore mobility; it restored freedom, purpose, and dignity.